becgoss/rg-gatsby/pages/articles/2017-02-01-rapha-filters/index.md

 As a business we’re looking to add more filtering capability so that users can find products and content easier across the website.
 This will be present on category/collection pages and also on search results.
 In addition we need to ensure that the filters work well on a small screen devices as over 45% of traffic is on mobile & tablet.

 <h2 class="orange fw6">The Problem:</h2>
 The current filtering is very limited, users can only filter by size and there is no way to sort between the different collections such as "Pro Team" & "Brevet".
-As the collection grows it becomes increasingly difficult for users to navigate the shop pages, an improved filter should more visible and allow users to refine there results more effectively.
+As the collection grows it becomes increasingly difficult for users to navigate the shop pages.
+An improved filter should be more visible and allow users to refine there results more effectively.

 <h2 class="orange fw6">Competitive Analysis:</h2>
-It was important to see how our competitors tackled filtering so we looked at 3 direct competitors: Assos, Castelli & Vulpine and 3 indirect competitors: Nike, John Lewis & Evans Cycles.
+It was important to see how our competitors tackled filtering, so we looked at 3 direct competitors: Assos, Castelli & Vulpine and 3 indirect competitors: Nike, John Lewis & Evans Cycles.
 Our direct competitors aren’t really offering much in the way of filtering to customers, Vulpine has widest selection of facets despite having a much smaller catalog than Rapha.
 The indirect competitors are much more advanced at this, giving customers many more options for refining their results.
 Rapha is clearly lacking in this department but it shows we have a big opportunity to make an improvement.
 </div>
 <figure class="mh0 mv3">
   <img class="border-box" src="./Rapha-Competitors.jpeg" alt="Competitive Analysis" />